Physical Therapist

 Do you think most people go into PT because they're passionate about it, or because it's becoming an increasingly lucrative industry?

-Asked by GoWest over 11 years ago
+Asked by GoWest about 12 years ago

 Hmmm, I'm not sure if I'd consider PT a lucrative industry.
 It's no secret that I think insurance companies are making things difficult for our profession, so our salaries reflect that struggle.
 PT is also a pretty physical job where getting burned out early is not uncommon.
 In my earlier post regarding PT emerging as one of the best paying jobs of the future, I think it would be more appropriate if it was about job security.
 While in school, there seemed to be a general consensus that we weren't doing this job 'for the money', as they say.
 My student loans from getting my Doctorate were also astronomical.
 So I guess from my viewpoint, it's not quite lucrative.
 But I'm sure there are others out there who would disagree.
 Therefore, I do think most people go into PT because they're passionate about it.
 Most say they chose PT so they don't have to have a desk job in a cubicle, like being physically active, like working with people, and genuinely want to make a difference in other people's lives.
 It can, at times, get physically tiring and repetitive.
 But if you have a passion for PT, it'll all be worth it in the end!